DevilBlackDeath/Lakka-RetroFlag-NESPI-SafeShutdown/README.md

 This is an updated version of the forked repository :
 - https://github.com/halsafar/lakka-retroflag-safe-shutdown

-It is updated to work with recent nightly builds of Lakka, including aarch64 ones, and to properly cut-off power on shutdown.
+It is updated to work with recent nightly builds of Lakka, including aarch64 ones, and to properly cut-off power on shutdown.Feel free to fork or copy this for your own needs, be it other Raspberry Pi cases with GPIO functionalities, futue Retroflag products compatibility, whatever else... :)

 The original is a cleaned up version of:
 - https://github.com/thiagoauler/lakka_nespi_power